Replacement cost vs. actual cash value

-Replacement cost value (RCV) is what it costs to replace damaged or stolen property without depreciation.
-If your personal belongings are stolen, damaged or destroyed in a covered loss, and your policy includes coverage for RCV, your insurer will reimburse you for the full cost to replace the items at their current price.
+Replacement cost value (RCV) is what it costs to replace your damaged or stolen property, regardless of depreciation.
+If your personal belongings are stolen, damaged or destroyed in a covered loss, and your coverage is for the RCV, your insurer may reimburse you for the full cost so you can replace the items with new ones at their current price.

 What's the difference between replacement cost vs. actual cash value?

-Replacement cost value in insurance pays you for what it costs to replace your damaged belongings with similar items.
-Actual cash value pays you for what your current items are worth in their depreciated state.
-For example, say you bought a couch for $3,000 five years ago, and now it's worth $1,500.
-If it's damaged in a claim, here's what you'll get:
+Replacement cost value refers to the full cost to replace your items with new ones, while actual cash value refers to what your current items are worth in their depreciated state.
+For example, say you bought a couch for $3,000 five years ago, and now it's worth $1,500 due to age and wear and tear.
+If your couch is damaged in a covered loss, here's what you'll get, depending on if your coverage uses ACV or RCV:

-You'll get $1,500 because that is your couch’s actual value after five years of depreciation.
+- Actual cash value: You'll get $1,500 because that's your couch's actual value after five years of depreciation.

 Is ACV or RCV a better option?